sf-wdi-24/modules/week-10-angular/day-04/module-02/readme.md

 ## Hackathons

-Creatively hosting your prototype projects shares what you've created.
+Creatively hosting your prototype projects allows you to share what you've created.
 We've been using Heroku, but it won't always work in a short time frame.
 Sometimes you won't have time to setup your server environment and maintain server routes while building a Hackathon prototype.

 In Hackathons these "serverless" environments can be incredibly useful.
 You'll be able to have a shareable prototype within the time frame of the Hackathon.